dpwiese/personal-website/content/posts/adaptive-mimo-python.md

     \frac{1}{(s+1)^{2}} & \frac{1}{s-3}
   \end{bmatrix}
 \end{equation*}
-Note that this system is similar, but not identical to that in Reference [^narendra.stable.2005].
-In the subsections that follow we will design a classical adaptive output feedback controller for this system.
+In the subsections that follow we will design a classical adaptive controller for this system.

+## Requirements

+First, several requirements must be checked to determine whether the intended classical adaptive controller is applicable to the system in \eqref{eqn.adaptive.plant_matrices}.
+These requirements are:

+1. Plant must be square, that is $m=p$.
+2. The plant has no unstable transmission zeros.
+    * This is to ensure pole-zero cancellations do not occur in the right half plane.
+3. The Hermite form $H_{p}(s)$ of $W_{p}(s)$ is diagonal.
+    * The only information needed to determine whether the Hermite form $H_{p}(s)$ of $W_{p}(s)$ is diagonal is the relative degree of each entry of $W_{p}(s)$.
+4. The sign of the high frequency gain satisfies a sign definite condition.
+5. An upper bound on the observability index is known.

-We will check the transmission zeros and verify the requirement that all transmission zeros are stable, check that the plant has a diagonal Hermite form, then select the reference model, and build the adaptive controller.
+In what follows we will verify that these requirements are satisfied, select a suitable reference model, define the control filters and finally assembled these various pieces resulting in the completed controller.

 ## Evaluate System Transmission Zeros

+This is accomplished by determining the system's Smith-McMillan form, which useful in obtaining the poles and zeros (with their multiplicities) from a given transfer matrix.
+The Smith-McMillan form is found by dividing the system's [Smith Form](https://en.wikipedia.org/wiki/Smith_normal_form) by the minimum polynomial $d(s)$.

-First calculate the minimum polynomial $d(s)$ of our rational matrix $W_{p}(s)$ as:
+First calculate the minimum polynomial $d(s)$ of $W_{p}(s)$ as:
 \begin{equation*}
   d(s)=(s+1)^{2}(s+2)^2(s-3)
 \end{equation*}